premAI-io/state-of-open-source-ai/eval-datasets.md

 #### Composable applications

 LLM-based applications often exhibit increased complexity and consist of multiple tasks {cite}`building-llm-applications`.
-For instance, let's take the scenario of [talk-to-your-data](https://dev.premai.io/blog/chainlit-langchain-prem), where the objective is to illustrate connecting to a database and interacting with it using natural language queries.
+For instance, consider ["talking to your data"](https://dev.premai.io/blog/chainlit-langchain-prem), where you query your database using natural language.

 ```{figure} https://static.premai.io/book/evaluation-dataset-control-flows.png
 ---